How DCIS is diagnosed

-You will usually be diagnosed with DCIS after having a mammogram as part of the National Breast Screening Programme.
+You'll usually be diagnosed with DCIS after having a mammogram (breast x-ray) as part of the NHS Breast Screening Programme.

 Mammograms can detect changes in the breast tissue before they develop into a lump large enough to be felt.
-DCIS usually shows up as an area of tiny specks of calcium that collect in the breast ducts, known as micro-calcifications.
+DCIS usually shows up as an area of tiny specks of calcium that collect in the milk ducts, known as micro-calcifications.

-The NHS screening programmes aim to find breast cancer very early so women have the best chance of the cancer being cured.
-In the UK, women aged 50–70 are invited to attend for breast screening every three years as part of the NHS Breast Screening Programme.
+The NHS breast screening programmes aim to find breast cancer very early so women have the best chance of the cancer being cured.
+In the UK, women aged 50–70 are invited to attend breast screening every three years as part of the NHS Breast Screening Programme.
 In England, the age range is gradually being extended to include women aged 47–73.
-At the moment Scotland, Wales and Northern Ireland will continue to screen women aged 50–70.
+At the moment Scotland, Wales and Northern Ireland continue to screen women aged 50–70.

 The breast tissue needs to be squashed to keep the breast still and to get a clear picture.
 Most women find this uncomfortable, and for some women it’s painful for a short time.